zytx121/doc_demo/docs/en/intro.md

 # Learn the Basics

-This chapter introduces you to the basic conception of rotation detection, and the framework of MMRotate, and provides links to detailed tutorials about MMRotate.
+This chapter introduces the basic conception of rotated object detection and the framework of MMRotate, and provides links to detailed tutorials about MMRotate.

-## What is rotation detection
+## What is rotated object detection

 ### Problem definition
-Benefiting from the vigorous development of universal detection, most current rotation detection models are based on classic universal detectors.
+Benefiting from the vigorous development of general object detection, most current rotated object detection models are based on classic general object detector.
 With the development of detection tasks, horizontal boxes have been unable to meet the needs of researchers in some subdivisions.
 We call it rotating object detection by redefining the object representation and increasing the number of regression degrees of freedom to achieve rotated rectangle, quadrilateral, and even arbitrary shape detection.
-Performing high-precision rotation detection more efficiently has become a current research hotspot.
-The following areas are where rotation detection has been applied or has great potential: face recognition, scene text, remote sensing, self-driving, medical, robotic grasping, etc.
+Performing high-precision rotated object detection more efficiently has become a current research hotspot.
+The following areas are where rotated object detection has been applied or has great potential: face recognition, scene text, remote sensing, self-driving, medical, robotic grasping, etc.

 ### What is rotated box

-The most notable difference between rotation detection and generic detection is the replacement of horizontal box annotations with rotated box annotations.
+The most notable difference between rotated object detection and generic detection is the replacement of horizontal box annotations with rotated box annotations.
 They are defined as follows:
 - Horizontal box: A rectangle with the width along the x-axis and height along the y-axis.
 Usually, it can be represented by the coordinates of 2 diagonal vertices `(x_i, y_i)`  (i = 1, 2), or it can be represented by the coordinates of the center point and the height and width `(x_center, y_center, height, width)`.
 - Rotated box: It is obtained by rotating the horizontal box around the center